-- a) Establishing, approving and monitoring the governance arrangements and processes of the University, and ensuring their compliance with the: - Australian National University Act 1991 (Cwth) - Public Governance, Performance and Accountability Act 2013 (Cwth) - Public Governance, Performance and Accountability Rule 2014 - Australian National University (Governance) Statute 2024 - Higher Education Standards Framework (Threshold Standards) 2015 - Voluntary Code of Best Practice for the Governance of Australian Universities - b) Monitoring and influencing the University culture, reputation, ethical standards and legal compliance; and overseeing the University's corporate governance framework and
+- a) Establishing, approving and monitoring the governance arrangements and processes of the University, and ensuring their compliance with the: - Australian National University Act 1991 (Cwth) - Public Governance, Performance and Accountability Act 2013 (Cwth) - Public Governance, Performance and Accountability Rule 2014 - Australian National University (Governance) Statute 2024 - Higher Education Standards Framework (Threshold Standards) 2021 - Voluntary Code of Best Practice for the Governance of Australian Universities - Code of Governance Principles and Practice for Australia's Public Universities (2024)

-- the key supporting policies and processes governing the operations of the University (including the University Code of Conduct). - c) Approving the University Annual Report, including a corporate governance statement. - d) Overseeing, and monitoring the effectiveness of the University investment-related policies, including the extent to which they optimise the best outcomes for the University and meet the expectations of its major stakeholders. - e) Overseeing the Vice-Chancellor's delegation of authority to members of the Executive. - f) Monitoring the University health, safety and environmental performance. - g) Overseeing reporting and communications to the federal government and major stakeholders. - h) Monitoring significant litigation in which the University is involved.
+- b) Monitoring and influencing the University culture, reputation, ethical standards and legal compliance; and overseeing the University's corporate governance framework and the key supporting policies and processes governing the operations of the University (including the University Code of Conduct). - c) Approving the University Annual Report, including a corporate governance statement. - d) Overseeing, and monitoring the effectiveness of the University investment-related policies, including the extent to which they optimise the best outcomes for the University and meet the expectations of its major stakeholders. - e) Overseeing the Vice-Chancellor's delegation of authority to members of the Executive. - f) Monitoring the University health, safety and environmental performance. - g) Overseeing reporting and communications to the federal government and major stakeholders. - h) Monitoring significant litigation in which the University is involved.